ildizsigrai/Weather_App/README.md

 # Weather_App

-Welcome to the Weather App!
 This web application allows users to retrieve current weather information for a specific city using the OpenWeatherMap API.
 The app provides details such as temperature, humidity, wind speed, and weather description, along with an icon representing the weather condition.

 ## Technologies Used